maxolasersquad/orthosie/README.md

 v.save()
 i.save()

+You can modify existing inventory from http://127.0.0.1:8000/inventory/

-At this point you should be able to ring up this product.
+You should be able to ring up this product.
 Note that during the ring the UPC checksum is needed for a ring to go through properly, so you will need to input '008274000061' for the ring to work.